dear evan hansen summary and spoilers

 Evan fails pretty hard at this simple task.
 He doesn’t even approach anybody about signing the cast.
 But he does get it signed by the end of the day.

 He has a confrontation with a notorious boy from school.
 Connor Murphy, brother of Zoe Murphy, Evan’s crush.
-Connor is notorious as a pothead and a generally antagonistic loner.
+Connor is ostracized as a pothead and is a generally antagonistic loner.

 Thinking that Evan is mocking him he pockets the letter and storms off.
 Evan proceeds to lose his mind over how embarrassing this will be.